thoughtspot/thoughtspot.github.io/pages/reference/sql_cli_commands.md

 You can use TQL either [through the ThoughtSpot application's web interface](../loading/upload_sql_script.html#) or the [command line interface](../loading/sql_cli.html#) in the Linux shell.

-Note that the worksheets and pinboards in ThoughtSpot are dependent upon the data in the underlying tables.
+{% include note.html content="Worksheets and pinboards in ThoughtSpot are dependent upon the data in the underlying tables.
 Use caution when modifying tables directly.
-If you change or remove a schema on which those objects rely, the objects could become invalid.
+If you change or remove a schema on which those objects rely, the objects could become invalid." %}

 You can use TQL to view and modify schemas and data in tables.
 Remember to add a semicolon after each command.
 Commands are not case sensitive but are capitalized here for readability.